RAID log: Track risks, assumptions, issues & decisions

 Summary

 Project management is simple when everything goes smoothly.
-But that’s not always the case.
-When things get rough, it’s important to document the changes that happen in the project.
-This can help your team track changes, learn from these challenges, and apply that information to the next project.
+But that's not always the case.
+When things get rough, it's important to document the changes that happen in the project so your team can track changes, learn from challenges, and apply that information to future work.

-In this article, we’ll explain what a RAID log is and why these logs are great tools to use for project management.
+In this article, we'll explain what a RAID log is, what to include in one, and why these logs are great tools to use for project management.

 What is a RAID log?